Kevin Walsh (Gaelic footballer): Sligo

 Walsh volunteered to manage the Sligo senior football team, and was appointed in November 2008.

 He led Sligo from Division 4 to Division 2 of the National Football League in his first two years in charge winning the Division 4 and 3 titles in the process.
 He also led Sligo to the Connacht Junior Football Championship and All-Ireland Junior Football Championship in 2010.
 In 2011, he led Sligo to a second Connacht Junior Football Championship.

 In 2013, Walsh fell out with Eamonn O'Hara after O'Hara launched a stinging tirade at his former manager on national television and told him to resign.
 The incident occurred following Sligo's first round elimination from the Connacht Championship at the hands of London.
 O'Hara gave his inside view of the chaos affecting the county as Pat Spillane peered down his nose over O'Hara's right shoulder, baffled at the news that a county like Sligo could be in an even worse state than Kerry.

 Then O'Hara called Walsh "crazy."

 Former Armagh footballer Oisín McConville said O'Hara was out of line with his outburst and pointed out that most teams, apart from those to have played in that year's All-Ireland final, go back training in November.
 Following defeat to Derry in the next game and elimination from the Championship, Walsh resigned as Sligo boss.

 Galway

 After the resignation of Alan Mulholland, Walsh was selected as favourite to replace him as manager.
 Pete Warren was also in the race but withdrew soon afterwards.
 In September 2014, Walsh was appointed as the Galway Senior Football Manager.
 On 3 September 2019, Walsh stepped down as manager after five years in charge.

 With the onset of the COVID-19 pandemic, Walsh set to the production of his autobiography, which he titled The Invisible Game, and was helped by another man to write it.

 Cork

 In November 2022, Walsh was announced as coach of the Cork senior footballers, working under the management of John Cleary.
+He was still involved with the Cork team heading into the 2024 GAA season.